Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us03/01.requirements-engineering/Readme.md

   email), ID doc type and respective number should be provided by HRM.
 * **AC2:** A job must be chosen from the list of jobs available.
 * **AC3:** The Fundamental characteristics should be able to be altered or incremented through time.
-* **AC4:** A success or an error message must be presented at the end of the process.
-* **AC5:** The Birthdate must be validated to assure that the collaborator is over eighteen years old.
+* **AC4:** The Birthdate must be validated to assure that the collaborator is over eighteen years old.